 The Contacts feature a very stiff toe and mid-sole, so rigid that we found it challenging to feel the pedal underfoot.
 We think that because of the stiffness this is not a good option if you have to hike your bike.
-If you are looking for something with a little more flexibility, we recommend Ride Concepts Livewire.
+If you are looking for something with a little more flexibility, we recommend looking at other models we tested.

-Of all the shoes we tried, the Freerider Contacts fell right in the middle weighing in at 713 grams.
+Of all the shoes we tried, the Freerider Contact fell right in the middle weighing in at 713 grams.
 The weight helped keep us on the pedal and made up for the smooth tread a little.
-However, we think the Five Ten Freerider Pros are a lighter and better option.
+However, we think some of the Five Ten models that weigh less are a better option.

 After the break-in period, these shoes did get a bit better, but we still do not think they are worth the price tag compared to the other Five Ten shoes.
 These do not have an elastic strap to keep the laces out of the way.
-We think Freerider Pros are a better option even though they are slightly more expensive.
+We found other Five Ten models that are slightly more expensive to be a better option.

-Breathability is where the Freerider Contacts stand out.
+Breathability is where the Freerider Contact stands out.
 Otherwise, we found this shoe to pale in comparison to its other Five Ten family members.
 It did not have the elastic strap to hold our laces, and the seam on the front dug into our toes on the inside of the shoe.

 — Bo Outland